defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/32-target-aquistion-git.md

 weight = 32
 +++

-Lets go to github and see what we can find.
+Go to GitHub and see what we can find.
 Open https://github.com/snakshare.

 ```bash
 mkdir -p ~/Desktop/op/code/github.com/snakshare